 Kris Carr on Oprah discussing her juicing and wellness routine

-Celery and cucumbers– are excellent for digestive health and are cleansing to the system.
+Celery and cucumbers– are both excellent for digestive health and are also cleansing to the digestive system.

-In Regards to fruits: A good rule of thumb to follow is to blend the fruits, and juice the veggies.
+In regards to juicing fruits: A good rule of thumb to follow is to blend the fruits, and juice the veggies.

-- It is okay to juice a limited amount of fruits for added flavoring, but as a general rule they do much more for the body when they are eaten whole or blended into smoothies.
+- It is okay to juice a limited amount of fruits like lemons, limes, oranges and green apples to add some sweetness or flavoring to your juice, but as a general rule, they do much more for the body when they are eaten whole or added to smoothies.

 Many juicers are available these days but ease of use and cleaning should be considered when purchasing.
 You don’t want it to be so complicated to set up and clean that you won’t use it.
 Secondly you need to consider what types of foods you plan on juicing.
 Since greens are so important to include in your healing plan, only single or double gear masticating juicers can properly juice greens and wheatgrass, the centrifugal juicers will just toss them out into the discard bin.

 Centrifugal juicers -are the most common and least expensive, and can handle larger vegetables with ease but they cannot extract juice from leafy greens or wheatgrass, as it just spits them out into the discard bin.
 This type of juicer generates a small amount of heat as it grinds and spins the juice from the pulp, but this process does tend to oxidize the juice more which may effect how long the juice will keep.
 Breville Juice Fountain is an example of a centrifugal juicer.